NASA Has a Way to Cut Your Flight Time in Half

 An anonymous reader shares a Bloomberg Businessweek article: For almost a half-century there's been a clear speed limit on most commercial air travel: 660 miles per hour, the rate at which a typical-size plane traveling at 30,000 feet breaks the sound barrier and creates a 30-mile-wide, continuous sonic boom.
 That may be changing.
 In August, NASA says, it will begin taking bids for construction of a demo model of a plane able to reduce the sonic boom to something like the hum you'd hear inside a Mercedes-Benz on the interstate.
 The agency's researchers say their design, a smaller-scale model of which was successfully tested in a wind tunnel at the end of June, should cut the six-hour flight time from New York to Los Angeles in half.
 NASA proposes spending $390 million over five years to build the demo plane and test it over populated areas.
 The first year of funding is included in President Trump's 2018 budget proposal.
 Over the next decade, growth in air transportation and distances flown "will drive the demand for broadly available faster air travel," says Peter Coen, project manager for NASA's commercial supersonic research team.
 "That's going to make it possible for companies to offer competitive products in the future."
 NASA plans to share the technology resulting from the tests with U.S. plane makers, meaning a head start for the likes of Lockheed Martin, General Dynamics, Boeing, and startups such as Boom Technology and billionaire Robert Bass's Aerion. [...]
 NASA is targeting a sound level of 60 to 65 A-weighted decibels (dBa), Coen says.
 That's about as loud as that luxury car on the highway or the background conversation in a busy restaurant.
 Iosifidis says that Lockheed's research shows the design can maintain that sound level at commercial size and his team's planned demo will be 94 feet long, have room for one pilot, fly as high as 55,000 feet, and run on one of the twin General Electric engines that power Boeing Co.'s F/A-18 fighter jet.

-No mention of ticket prices (Score:4, Insightful)
+No mention of ticket prices (Score:5, Insightful)

-Re:No mention of ticket prices (Score:4, Informative)
+Re:No mention of ticket prices (Score:5, Informative)

 Part of the reason it wasn't commercially viable was that it had limited route availablility -- it could not go supersonic over CONUS, so was limited to JFK-LHR and JFK-CDG.
 If the sonic boom is reduced to non-invasive levels, then suddenly more routes become feasible...
 LAX-, ORD-, SFO- etc...